colemccarren/homebrew-channels-hls-server/README.md

 # channels-hls-server

-Simple HLS server for sharing a live channel from your Channels DVR server.
+A simple tool to stream a channel from your Channels DVR instance.
+Easily spin up an external-facing HLS server for a specified duration of time.

 ## Requirements